 Shi Jue Ming is an assistant ingredient in E Jiao Ji Zi Huang Tang.
 This means that it either serves to reinforces the effect of other ingredients or it moderates their toxicity.

 In Traditional Chinese Medicine (TCM), abalone shells are plants that belong to the 'Herbs that pacify Internal Liver Wind and stop Tremors' category.
 These herbs are used to treat so-called 'hyperactive Liver Yang'.
 Concretely this translates into high blood pressure as well as seizures, spasms, convulsions, dizziness and vertigo.
 These herbs often seem to have a powerful antispasmodic effect on the nervous system.

 Abalone shells also taste Salty.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Salty ingredients like abalone shells tend to have a draining effect in the body because they clear accumulations, remove phlegm and soften hard lumps.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Salty ingredients like abalone shells tend to have a draining effect in the body because they clear accumulations, remove Phlegm and soften hard lumps.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
 As such abalone shells are thought to target the Kidney, the Liver and the Lung.
 According to TCM, the Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
-The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and body fluids.
+The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.
-In addition to performing respiration, the Lungs are thought to be a key part of the production chain for Qi and the body fluids that nourish the body.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.